A Patagonian Icon

-The next morning Tom went north on his black Honda Africa Twin while Charlie and I headed south for El Chaltén and the fabled Mount Fitz Roy.
+The next morning Tom went north on his black Honda Africa Twin, while Charlie and I headed south for El Chaltén and the fabled Mount Fitz Roy.

-It seemed like a long time but finally I spotted blacktop ahead and sped up, only to find they’d done the last 500 yards in 4” gravel.
-I stopped to wait for Charlie and enjoy the wind and sun.
+Once out and on blessed blacktop, I stopped to wait for Charlie and enjoy the wind and sun.
 A lone car came slowly past, one of several I’d passed, his blown and shredded front tire flopping along at 5 miles an hour.
 I waved him over but he had no spare tire to change.
 He was heading for Tres Lagos to seek both a tire and his now tattered rim.
 I offered him a snack and water but he said he was good and slowly rolled on with a smile and wave.

 It was about 45 minutes before Charlie rolled up, exhausted from having dropped the bike a couple times but glad to be through it.
 Tres Lagos was the closest town and had food to offer.